vault19/django-courses/README.rst

 Contributing
 ------------

 All contributions are welcome!
+It doesnt have to be code, there are more possibilities how to get involved.

-If you are not sure how to contribute, read our manual in `contributing.rst <https://github.com/vault19/django-courses/blob/main/doc/source/contributing.rst>`_ in documentation.
+We have written extensive how to for beginners.
+Read more in our `documentation <https://vault19.github.io/django-courses/html/contributing.html>`_.

 Support
 -------